Menu

 encoder = LabelEncoder()

 Create a classification model using X and y.
-This time, we use scikit-learn’s random forest as a method to create a classification model. scikit-learn has various implementation methods and the interface is unified.
+This time, we use scikit-learn’s random forest as a method to create a classification model. scikit-learn has various implementation methods, and the interface is unified.
 Fit to learn, predict to predict.
-After learning with fit, you can predict the category of the text by passing any text to the random forest learner clf.
+After learning with fit, you can predict the category of the text by passing any text to the random forest classifier clf.

 clf = RandomForestClassifier()